Cecil Hoskins: Iron ore

 AI&S' contract with BHP for the supply of iron ore was due to expire in July 1938, with no option to renew.
 Hoskins would then need to bring or buy ore from some other source.

 Much hope was placed in a lease that the company held over a large but remote iron ore deposit on Cockatoo Island, in Yampi Sound, and later secured leases over deposits on the neighbouring Koolan Island.
 The company bought a schooner, 'Geraldton', carried out survey work on Cockatoo Island in 1929 and 1930, and built some accommodation buildings and a reservoir on the island in 1932.
 The housing was deserted by May 1934.
 Hoskins tried to obtain financial support, from Japanese mining interests, to develop the Yampi Sound ore deposits—some of the ore was to be exported to Japan—but discussions apparently broke down in early 1935.
 Complicating the difficulties of developing the remote deposit, the ore from Cockatoo Island was difficult to smelt, without blending with some other ore.
 The search for ores to blend may be one reason that, June 1935, the company was mining ore again at Breadalbane.

 A deposit at Savage River in Tasmania was considered too difficult to develop.
 Ore sources in New South Wales were small, widely dispersed, and necessitated costly transport by rail, a major reason for relocating the Lithgow works to the Port Kembla, where ore from other sources could be unloaded.

 There appeared to be no way forward, beyond July 1938, other than to deal with the company's main local competitor.
-BHP thus already had significant leverage over AI&S After the debacle of the sheet mill, the dependence on BHP for iron ore, perhaps, was what planted the seed of the merger in Hoskins' mind.
+BHP thus already had significant leverage over AI&S. After the debacle of the sheet mill, the dependence on BHP for iron ore, perhaps, was what planted the seed of the merger in Hoskins' mind.

 Energy

-The Port Kembla plant relied on coke from its Wongawilli coke ovens, but their distance from Port Kembla meant that the company could not harvest and use, to fuel the reheating furnaces of its rolling mills, the coke ovens gas produced during the coking process.
+The Port Kembla plant relied on coke from its coke ovens at Wongawilli—originally built to supply the old Lithgow Steelworks—but their distance from Port Kembla meant that the company could not harvest and use, to fuel the reheating furnaces of its rolling mills, the coke ovens gas produced during the coking process.
+There were 80 coke ovens at Wongawilli, and Hoskins added another 40, in 1927, in preparation for the opening of the Port Kembla blast furnace.

 The only gas that Port Kembla produced was low calorific-value blast furnace off-gas, much of which was needed for the blast furnace itself.
-Hoskins did add more coke ovens, by mid 1935, but at Wongawilli, not Port Kembla.
-The absence of coke ovens at the Port Kembla steelworks was a more serious omission than it might have at first appeared.
+Hoskins had added more coke ovens, but at Wongawilli, not Port Kembla.
+The absence of coke ovens, at the Port Kembla steelworks, was a more serious omission than it might have at first appeared.